wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 ### Processing

    * AWS Lambda
-   * AWS Glue - cost-effective solution which requires no operational overhead. bookmarks, DynamicFrame functions, job metrics, and etc. Troubleshooting Glue Jobs: what should you do if Glue throws an error.
+   * AWS Glue - serverless bookmarks, DynamicFrame functions, job metrics, and etc.
+   Troubleshooting Glue Jobs: what should you do if Glue throws an error.
    * Amazon EMR
    * Elastic MapReduce, including Apache Spark, Hive, HBase, Presto, Zeppelin, Splunk, and Flume